 The dance is called “Tunal” because it originates from the village.
 The inhabitants of El Tunal called it "The Dance," which dancers joyfully requested at the edge of midnight, saying Let us dance the dance.
 In this dance we had to dance with our eyes wide open because dancers who were tripped by their partners were removed from the dance.
 They started the dance by placing the men on one side and women on the other, face to face.
 The first dancer shouted first and he went out to collect and distribute each of the men dancers to his respective woman partner, which was followed by all the couples, until the dance ended.

 This dance was well known because the national flag accompanied it every September 15 (Independence Day in Hondaras), when it was danced, it was also performed in all social parties, and for birthdays.
 The most famous dancer in those days was Don Jaime Méndez from the village of Las Limas, Municipality of San Esteban.
 Everyone remembers him for his skill and skill with which he performed this dance at every party in the region.
 This dance was also very famous and in the village of La Conce, where the musician who played it it very well was Gabino Rivera with the dancers Mr. Jesus Aguilar and Concepción Rivera.

 This dance is performed very often.
-It takes its name from the corn husk, which the male dancers give to their partner, a joke that the women obviously dislike until the men pin a corn flower into the hair of their partners.
-After which all is forgiven and the men drop to one knee so the women can sit and kiss or flirt with their partners, typically hidden behind the raised hat of their partner.
+It takes its name from the corncob, which the male dancers give to their partners, a joke that the women obviously dislike until the men pin the tassel (the silky flower) from a corn stalk into the hair of their partners.
+After which all is forgiven and the men drop to one knee so the women can sit and kiss or flirt with their partners, typically hidden behind the raised hat of the man.